micktwomey/2016-techie-christmas-quiz/all_questions.md

 ---

-# IBM is a well known computer and information technology company, what does IBM stand for?
+# What does IBM stand for?
-## International Business Machines
+## International Business Machines or Itsy Bitsy Machines

 ---